Breastfeeding supplies, support, and counseling

 Lactation support and counseling is generally available through the hospital in which your child was delivered or the health care provider who helped deliver your child.

-Faculty and staff, or their dependents, covered by a University of Missouri medical insurance plan must obtain manual breast pumps from in-network durable medical equipment (DME) providers to receive coverage with no out-of-pocket costs.
+To receive coverage with no out-of-pocket costs, faculty and staff, or their dependents, covered by a UM System medical insurance plan must obtain manual breast pumps from in-network durable medical equipment (DME) providers.
 Insurance plan members may also obtain electric breast pumps through an in-network DME provider subject to the applicable plan deductible and co-insurance.

 - For members of the Healthy Savings Plan or the PPO Plan—Homelink assists plan members.
 Members may contact Homelink at 319-235-7173, and they will provide the equipment or locate a local DME provider to supply the item(s).